About Rocinante's Windmill

 Hesperides: or, the works both human and divine of Robert Herrick Esq., London, Printed for John Williams and Francis Eglesfield, and are to be sold at the Crown and Marygold in Saint Paul's Churchyard.
 1648.

-I presume that the Crown and Marygold was a pub and am happy to think so, because pubs are happy places where things are not taken too seriously and anything goes.
+I presume that the Crown and Marygold was a pub and am happy to think so, because pubs are happy places where things are not taken too seriously and almost anything goes.
 Read, write, applaud, boo, annotate, comment, imagine, eat, and drink--one stop shopping!
-(It is interesting, you know, to find the Reverend Herrick styling himself an 'esquire.
-He had been removed in 1647 from his Anglican parrish in Dean's Prior, Dorset, by the newly protestant parliament in London and knew that the semi-pagan (and lovely) "cleanly-wantonnesse" of his lyrical poems would be disapproved in that mercantile and protestant city, which he had returned to live in after sixteen years at the verge of wild Dartmoor.
-A London pub and bookseller thus have may served Herrick as an Anglo-catholic haven from parliament and puritanism!
+(It is interesting, for example, to find the Reverend Herrick styling himself an esquire.
+He had been removed in 1647 from his Anglican parrish in Dean's Prior, Dorset, by the protestant parliament in London, and he knew that the playful, semi-pagan "cleanly-wantonnesse" of his poems would be disapproved in the city that he had returned to after sixteen years of living on the verge of wild Dartmoor.
+A London pub and bookseller may thus have served Herrick as an Anglo-catholic haven from parliament and puritanism!
 I like it.)

 Nothing will be sold at Rocinante's Windmill.
-Every post and comment will be free and available to registered users, and the standard post will not be book length but anything from epigram to encyclopedia and back to bon mot.
-Subject matter will be limited only by a common sense of decency.
-If it's fun enough to say decently, it's fun enough to read and comment on at Rocinante's Windmill!
+Every post and comment will be free and available to registered users, and the standard post will not be book length but anything from epigram to encyclopedia to bon mot.
+Subject matter will be limited only by a sense of common decency.
+If it's fun enough to say decently, it's fun enough for reading and remarking at Rocinante's Windmill!

-Of course, the pub's functionality is not coded yet, but this is where AI should come to the rescue!
+Of course, the pub's functionality is not yet coded, but this is where AI should come to the rescue!
+God help us.

-The Veil of Lunacy, a novel both historical and fantastical, by Boyd Barnes, PhD, is available to be read at Rocinante's Windmill, online.
+The Veil of Lunacy, a fantastical tale by Boyd Barnes, PhD, is available to be read at Rocinante's Windmill, online.